 Parliamentarian: Sheri Deaton

 AATFACS Parliamentarian Sheri Deaton is a graduate of the University of Arkansas where she received both her BSE in Career and Technical Education with a concentration in Family and Consumer Sciences and MAT in Career and Technical Education.
+She is currently working on her PhD in Curriculum and Instruction.
 Additionally, Sheri achieved National Board certification in 2011.

-Sheri, her husband Micah, and their two children recently relocated to Northwest Arkansas.
-She taught Family and Consumer Sciences for three years at Glen Rose Schools and for ten years at White Hall High School.
-Sheri is currently an instructor in the College of Education at the University of Arkansas and works with all Career and Technical Education students, with a special concentration on Family and Consumer Science Education.
+Sheri, taught Family and Consumer Sciences for three years at Glen Rose Schools and for ten years at White Hall High School.
+Sheri is currently an instructor in the College of Education and Health Professions at the University of Arkansas in Fayetteville.
+She mentors and supervises all Career and Technical Education teacher candidates, with a special concentration on Family and Consumer Science Education.

-*Arkansas Career and Technical Education (ACTE) Teacher of the Year (2014-15)
+*Arkansas Association of Career and Technical Education (ACTE) Teacher of the Year (2014-15)

-*Arkansas Family and Consumer Sciences (FACS) Teacher of the Year (2014-15)
+*Arkansas Association of Teachers of Family and Consumer Sciences (AATFACS) Teacher of the Year (2014-15)

 *White Hall School District Secondary Teacher of the Year (2013-14)